 Suppose someone is suffering from any minor injury caused by an accident.
 Then that individual will be entitled to some financial support from the insurance company.
 But there is always a financial limit under the guidelines for a minor injury.

 Sometimes, this amount can vary and change depending upon the situation and the circumstances.
 Even all the provinces and territories of Canada do not provide the same amount of financial support.
 But there is an average amount of financial assistance.
 Nonetheless, the maximum amount of financial support can be up to $3,000 for the victim.
+Follow the minor injury guideline in Alberta provided by the Government to check what are the benefits you can have according to the guideline.

 Damages or Injuries that Don’t Include in the MIG